FherStk/AutoCheck/docs/tutorials/teacher.md

 LOG_FOLDER_PATH | text | The current log folder (the entire path).
 LOG_FILE_NAME | text | The current log file (the file name).
 LOG_FILE_PATH | text | The current log file (the entire path).
-EXECUTION_FOLDER_NAME | text | The current script execution folder (just the folder name).
+EXECUTION_FOLDER_NAME | text | The current script's execution folder (just the folder name).
-EXECUTION_FOLDER_PATH | text | The current script execution folder (the entire path).
+EXECUTION_FOLDER_PATH | text | The current script's execution folder (the entire path).
-CURRENT_FOLDER_NAME | text | The current script folder (just the folder name); can change during the execution for batch-typed scripts with the folder used to extract, restore a database, etc.
+CURRENT_FOLDER_NAME | text | The current script's containing folder (just the folder name); can change during the execution of batch-typed scripts.
-CURRENT_FOLDER_PATH | text | The current script folder (the entire path); can change during the execution for batch-typed scripts with the folder used to extract, restore a database, etc.
+CURRENT_FOLDER_PATH | text | The current script's folder (the entire path); can change during the execution for batch-typed scripts.
-CURRENT_FILE_NAME | text | The current script file (just the file name); can change during the execution for batch-typed scripts with the file used to extract, restore a database, etc.
+CURRENT_FILE_NAME | text | The current script file (just the file name); can change during the execution for batch-typed.
-CURRENT_FILE_PATH | text | The current script file (the entire path); can change during the execution for batch-typed scripts with the file used to extract, restore a database, etc.
+CURRENT_FILE_PATH | text | The current script file (the entire path); can change during the execution for batch-typed scripts.
 CURRENT_QUESTION | decimal | The current question (and subquestion) number (1, 2, 2.1, etc.)
 CURRENT_SCORE | decimal | The current question (and subquestion) score.
+CURRENT_TARGET | text | Only for batch mode: returns the kind of the current batch execution: `local` or `remote`.
-CURRENT_HOST | text | The IP value for the current execution (the same as `ip`); can change during the execution for batch-typed scripts.
+CURRENT_HOST | text | Only for remote batch mode: the host name or IP address for the current remote batch execution.
+CURRENT_USER | text | Only for remote batch mode: the username for the current remote batch execution.
+CURRENT_PASSWORD | text | Only for remote batch mode: the password for the current remote batch execution.
 MAX_SCORE | decimal | The maximum score available.
 TOTAL_SCORE | decimal | The computed total score, it will be updated for each question close.
 RESULT | text | Last run command result.